pointfeev/CreamInstaller/.github/ISSUE_TEMPLATE/false-positives.md

 ---

-The "issue" of the program's outputted Koaloader DLLs being detected as false positives such as Mamson.A!ac, Phonzy.A!ml, Wacatac.H!ml, Malgent!MSR, Tiggre!rfn, and/or potentially others has already been posted and explained over 10 times now... please do not post it again; instead, refer to the explanations within issue #40 and its linked issues: https://github.com/pointfeev/CreamInstaller/issues/40
+The "issue" of the program's outputted Koaloader DLLs being detected as false positives such as Mamson.A!ac, Phonzy.A!ml, Wacatac.H!ml, Malgent!MSR, Tiggre!rfn, and many many others, has already been posted and explained dozens of times now in many different manners... please do not post it again, you will just be ignored; instead, refer to the explanations within issue #40 and its linked issues: https://github.com/pointfeev/CreamInstaller/issues/40.